mbdesigns1989/Blog-app/README.md

 # Blog-App
 This is app is a classic example of a blog website.
-The goal is to create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+The goal is to create a fully functional website that will show the list of posts and readers will  interact with them by adding comments and liking posts.
 ## Built With
 - Ruby on Rails
 - Ruby